nvenk67/tekton-may-2022/Day1/README.md

 - containers just like VMs has their own network stack
 - containers just like VMs has their own shell/command prompt
 - it is for these reasons people tend to compare a container with a VM
-- but containers are mere application process.
-Container are not OS.
+- but containers are mere application process and containers are not OS
 - while VMs are a fully functional Operating System
+- containers typically has one application per container

-# Container Engines
+## Container Engines
 - Docker is one of most popular Container Engine
-- CRI-O
+- CRI-O is a container runtime that is used in RedHat OpenShift
 - containerd
 - LXC
-- Podman is also gaining popularity ( used by RedHat OpenShift )
+- Podman is also gaining popularity

-# What is Container Orchestration Platform ?
+## What is Container Orchestration Platform ?
 - helps us in managing containers
 - self healing platform
 - also helps in making the deployed applications Highly Available ( HA )
 - also helps in scaling up/down your application on demand
-- in built monitoring capabilities
+- in built monitoring capabilities backed by controllers
   - automatically monitors the health of your application and heals them when required
   - load balancing
 - supports different types of services ( internal and external services )